 Terms on conventional home loans can vary, but 15- or 30-year terms are the most common.
 The difference is that, because the housing cost is spread over a longer period of time with a 30-year mortgage, the monthly payment is lower than that of a 15-year loan.
 But, because you’re making payments for a longer period, the interest rate may be higher than it would be for a 15-year mortgage.
 While some adjustable-rate options are available, fixed interest rates are more typical — meaning the rate remains the same for the life of the loan.

 If you can afford a higher monthly payment, a shorter loan term could save you thousands of dollars in interest and get your home paid off sooner.
-Determining the best choice depends on your individual financial circumstances.
+Determining the best mortgage depends on your individual financial circumstances.

 First-time homebuyers often assume they have to provide 20% of the purchase price as a down payment to qualify for a loan, but that's not necessarily the case.
 Many conventional loans are available with as little as 5% down, and there are even loans that require no money down — although you’ll still need to consider closing costs.
 The biggest difference when putting down less than 20% is that you may need to pay for private mortgage insurance (PMI).